billthefarmer/blog/CTuner/content/using/shortcuts.md

 ---

 There are a number of keyboard shortcuts for toggling the options.
-Some options may not be implemented on all versions.
+Some may not be implemented on all versions.

  * **F** - Low pass filter
  * **L** - Display lock